 DON’T: Contact me to critique my review or explain why my opinion of your book is wrong.

-This has happened more than once.
+Sadly, this has happened more than once.
 Seriously.

 Maybe I completely missed the point you were trying to make with the whole talking unicorn as a metaphor for world domination, and maybe I really couldn’t get into Great Aunt Mabel’s snarky attitude.
 I’m sorry if I didn’t connect with the best parts of your story.
 I’m sure that doesn’t feel good.